 The Tuesday night MTB Rides remain popular and now run all year round, rain or shine, light or dark.
 Many of the club’s members take part in organised MTB events, visit trail centres and well-known mountain biking areas across the country.

-The road rides go out most weekends (only being deterred by atrocious weather), where there are generally two or three groups riding.
-Our A group is for faster and longer rides of up to 50 miles or more.
-The B group for those who are a ‘tad’ slower, covers approximately 30 miles and the C group is for anyone wanting to ride at a more gentle pace, following the B route.
+The road rides go out most weekends (only being deterred by atrocious weather), where there may be two or three groups of different abilities riding.
+We generally ride distances of 30 miles upwards.
 Obviously, Coffee and cake figure in our club rides and when together in a café, our club colours make quite a show, not to say a statement.